smokephisticated/smokephisticated/pages/pieces/bongs/how-it-works.md

 Think about it this way:

-When you're smoking a bunt, the cherry (the of the blunt that's lit) is always rolling.
+When you're smoking a bunt, the cherry (the end of the blunt that's lit) is always rolling.

 <img alt="girl smoking a bong" class="lazyload img-left" data-src="/images/bongs/stoner-girl-hitting-a-bong.jpg">